What are Photovoltaic Cells?

 2. The photon can be absorbed by the photovoltaic cell

 3. Or (believe it or not) the photon can even pass right the photovoltaic cell.
-Only the photons which are absorbed by the photovoltaic cell are converted into energy (in the form of electricity).
+Only the photons which are absorbed by the photovoltaic cell are converted into (in the form of electricity).

-When a photon is absorbed by the semiconductor (the material in the photovoltaic cell which produces electricity) the energy of the photon is passed to an electron in one of the atoms of the semiconductor.
+When a photon is absorbed by the semiconductor (the material in the photovoltaic cell which produces electricity) the solar energy of the photon is passed to an electron in one of the atoms of the semiconductor.
 With this additional energy the electron is able to break away from its atom.
 Thus an electrical current is generated.

 This is the simplicity of what occurs in a photoelectric cell, when sunlight is converted into electricity.
 The electricity so produced can now be power an electrical device.